DazzlingFugu/ember-cli-embedded/README.md

   };
 ```

-Doing so will make your application hold, until your manually start it. (read on to lear more)
+Doing so will make your application hold until you manually start it. (read on to learn more)

 > For compatibility reasons, this behaviour will work as long as the value of `embedded` is truthy
 > but we plan to remove it in a future version.